realfansC/CIS-444/Lectures/L13 View Controllers and lifecycles/Exercise13.md

 When the user taps on a cook porgram in the list scene, you'll display the cook program in the detail scene.
 The user can then view the cook program details. modify, share with friends, etc.

-Let's start by setting up the  `segues` between cook program list items and the cook program detail scene.
+Let's start by setting up the  `segue`s between cook program list items and the cook program detail scene.

 ### To configure the table view cell